USTC-KnowledgeComputingLab/qmb-public/README.md

-# An efficient Neural-Network Quantum States Architecture for Strongly Correlated Systems
+# Hamiltonian-Guided Autoregressive Selected-Configuration Interaction Achieves Chemical Accuracy in Strongly Correlated Systems

-The Quantum-Many-Body (`qmb`) is a powerful tool designed to solve quantum-many-body problems.
+The Current project temporarily named as Quantum-Many-Body (`qmb`) which is a powerful tool designed to solve quantum-many-body problems especially for strongly correlated systems.

 ## About The Project